Navigation auf uzh.ch

 More about Science communication by laypersons for laypersons

-The project investigates how science communication in museums can look like when it is not initiated by the museum staff but by the visitors.
+The project investigated how science communication in museums can look like when it is not initiated by the museum staff but by the visitors.

 Let's talk about it!
 But how?